 It all comes down to how we process information.

 As human beings, our brains love consistency.
 We want to stay consistent with our self image, and we prioritize information that is consistent with our current beliefs.
 In fact, we love consistency so much, it’s one of Robert Cialdini’s principles of persuasion.

 The backfire effect helps us stay consistent with our previous beliefs and patterns by strengthening those beliefs when they’re threatened—which creates a unique challenge for salespeople when overcoming objections.

 Getting a customer to switch from a competitor’s solution to yours can inadvertently trigger the backfire effect.
 While you might be talking about your superior solution, what your customer is hearing is that they’re wrong.
 If they believe their existing solution is good, they’ll double down on that belief and resist all attempts to be persuaded otherwise.

 When we know what our customers believe, we can present information in a way that lets them stay consistent to their beliefs.
 This helps you avoid the backfire effect, while addressing their concerns in a productive way.

 Here are four steps you can take to counter the backfire effect in your next sale:

-- Get the whole picture.
-Sales leader Anthony Iannarino said it best: “Your prospective clients aren’t objecting—they are trying to express a real concern.”
+Get the whole picture.
+Prospective clients have legitimate questions and concerns when it comes to adopting your product.
 Objections don’t mean you haven’t done your job well, just that your customer has unexpressed concerns that need to be dealt with, and you need to make a better effort towards identifying them.
 Remember: “No” is not the end—it’s a chance to dig deeper and really understand your customer’s beliefs.